Common sense medicine for busy pediatricians.

 7. Further information

-Only manuscripts of sufficient quality that meet the aims and scope of Clinical Pediatrics will be reviewed.
+Only manuscripts of sufficient quality that meet the aims and scope of CLP will be reviewed.

-There are no fees payable to submit or publish in Clinical Pediatrics.
+There are no fees payable to submit or publish in CLP.

 Clinical research concerning diagnosis and management, sociologic and anthropologic studies, and studies on delivery of health care.
 Original articles have no word limitations; this is left up to the discretion of the author(s).
 Original articles should be accompanied by an abstract of 150 words or less in a single paragraph without headings such as background, materials and methods, results etc. Five or more keywords should be included on the title page.